sparktsang/wangfuk/EVIDENCE.md

 **🚨 Significance:**

-A forensic audit of the tender scoring suggests that the high marks awarded to **Prestige (宏業)** were likely based on unverified or potentially fabricated documents.
+A forensic audit of the tender scoring suggests that the high marks (and the best overall grade among 57 tenderers) in the company background evaluation section awarded to **Prestige (宏業)** were likely based on unverified or potentially fabricated documents.
 Since the Consultant (**Will Power**) already falsified the *publicly verifiable* [litigation score](https://github.com/sparktsang/wangfuk/blob/main/EVIDENCE.md#-e-cartel-2023-08-31-01-the-perfect-score-scam-how-a-safety-violator-was-rated-clean), the integrity of the *private* documentation (Finance, MPF, ISO) is effectively null.

 **1. The "Black Box" of Private Documents:**
 Prestige scored full marks (3 points) for "Auditor's Financial Reports" and "Lawyer's No-Litigation Letters," and high marks for "MPF Records."